aliab/website-in-webview/README.md

 **Step 5 - follow these steps on [Tuts+](http://bit.ly/1Eluwdn) to make your application ready to publish**

-**Step 6 - add star to this project and if you are a Android developer, help me by fork this project and develop it**
+**Step 6 - add star to this project and if you are an Android developer, help me by fork this project and send pull request**

 License
 -------